 Our goal is to have students transfer their developing awareness of artistic value and cultural understanding to all areas of their life, learning and community.

 The Visual & Performing Arts Department offers every student the opportunity to explore artistic creation in visual, dramatic and musical mediums.
 Instructors guide students to connect their burgeoning skills with their ideas and personal experiences to begin to develop an artistic aesthetic.
 Students think critically and analytically regarding artistic choices, motivations and relevant theories throughout the process of creating art and through the completion of the final product.
-The department emphasizes the importance of studying the contemporary and classical styles of each medium and its cultural development through history.
+The department emphasizes the importance of studying contemporary and traditional approaches within each medium and its cultural development through history.

 Art is incorporated into all aspects of the JCHS experience through collaboration with performing arts, gallery showcases, and site-specific art installations throughout our campus.
 Our goal is to have students transfer their developing awareness of artistic value and cultural understanding to all areas of their life, learning and community.